spencermeyer/A-Little-WebScraping/README.md

 I'm using Cheerio.js and Request.js to get tabulated data from an external website and save it as JSON.

 With the particular websites I am scraping, I do not know in advance where they are, but there is an "index" site where I can scrape links to where the sites will be.
-I scrape this and make a JSON of links to the sites, I then iterate over this JSON creating the data.
+I scrape this and make a JSON of links to the sites, I then iterate over this JSON to scrape the individual sites creating the data sets in another JSON file.

 I upload the JSON and inject it into the view as a table.